CCPA Rulemaking - Cybersecurity Audits

 Businesses evaluate other businesses through vendor risk management practices,

-including the use of “ratings” companies and databases such as MITRE’s CVE and US-CERT,
+“ratings” companies and databases such as MITRE’s CVE and US-CERT,

 c.
 What gaps or weaknesses exist in these laws, other requirements, or best practices for risk assessments?
 What is the impact of these gaps or weaknesses on consumers? d.
 What gaps or weaknesses exist in businesses’ or organizations’ compliance processes with these laws, other requirements, or best practices for risk assessments?
 What is the impact of these gaps or weaknesses on consumers?